kintone/cli-kintone/README.md

 #### Upsert records

-When `--update-key` option is set, the option value is used as “Key to Bulk Update” to import (upsert) records.
+When `--update-key` option is set, the option value is used as "Key to Bulk Update" to import (upsert) records.

 "Upsert" means updating and/or inserting records at the same time.
 Data containing keys that match existing record values is used to update those records accordingly, and the remaining data is added to the specified app as new records.